khoih-prog/Blynk_Esp8266AT_WM/README.md

 ---

-### Remember to use Packages' Patches from [ESP8266_AT_WebServer](https://github.com/khoih-prog/ESP8266_AT_WebServer)
+### Packages' Patches

- 1. ***To be able to compile, run and automatically detect and display BOARD_NAME on nRF52840/nRF52832 boards***, you have to copy the whole [nRF52 0.20.5](https://github.com/khoih-prog/ESP8266_AT_WebServer/tree/master/Packages_Patches/adafruit/hardware/nrf52/0.20.5) directory into Adafruit nRF52 directory (~/.arduino15/packages/adafruit/hardware/nrf52/0.20.5).
+ 1. ***To be able to compile, run and automatically detect and display BOARD_NAME on nRF52840/nRF52832 boards***, you have to copy the whole [nRF52 0.20.5](Packages_Patches/adafruit/hardware/nrf52/0.20.5) directory into Adafruit nRF52 directory (~/.arduino15/packages/adafruit/hardware/nrf52/0.20.5).

 Supposing the Adafruit nRF52 version is 0.20.5.
 These files must be copied into the directory:
 - `~/.arduino15/packages/adafruit/hardware/nrf52/0.20.5/platform.txt`